tanyaphung/ParseGtex/README.md

 - The file `GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_tpm_clean.gct` stores tpm values for each transcript for each sample
 2. Subset
 - Let's say that you only want the tpm values for a subset of samples.
 Here I will describe how to subset the original file to contain just the samples of interest.
 - The samples you want to subset are listed (each sample per line) in a file.
-The example file here is `test_sample.txt`.
+The example file here is `WB-trimmed.txt`.
 - Use the python script `subset_tpm.py`.
 Usage is:
   ```
   python subset_tpm.py -h